Follow Mary Casanova on Facebook. Skype information

 I now live on the Minnesota-Canadian border, where I see eagles, otters, moose, black bear, and wolves.
 At one time, I thought this remote location would make it more difficult to establish myself as a writer, but now I see how much my environment has influenced and shaped my work.

-Mary paddling out on Rainy Lake (2019).
+Mary paddling out on Rainy Lake (2019)

-If it’s true that writers should “write to express, not to impress,? then nowhere is this more important than in writing for children.
+If it’s true that writers should “write to express, not to impress,” then nowhere is this more important than in writing for children.
 They are the toughest critics, demanding first and foremost a good story.
-It's the writer’s responsibility to write honestly, from the heart, and to give something of lasting value to the reader.
-Every writer offers a unique perspective, a unique gift; if expressed clearly enough, true enough, it is a gift of story that a young reader will remember for a long time.
+It’s the writer’s responsibility to write honestly, from the heart, and to give something of lasting value to the reader.
+Every writer offers a unique perspective, a unique gift; if expressed clearly enough, true enough, it is a gift of story that a reader will remember for a long time.

-Mary Casanova and Mrs. Jan Kunkel
+Mary Casanova and Mrs. Jan Kunkle

-Mary with her 1st grade teacher, Mrs. Jan Kunkel, who surprised Mary
+Mary with her 1st grade teacher, Mrs. Jan Kunkel, who surprised Mary when she was visiting a school in Minnetonka, Minnesota.
+(Spring 2007).

 Publicity Photos